 Yesterday we shared tips and recipes for stocking your pantry for holiday baking and we did make an effort to include ingredients and ideas for some healthier treats.
 But let’s be honest, if I’m going to make a real run at keeping the sugar in check this year – I’m going to need help.

-In the meantime, I’ve asked the ladies to share some of their favorite tips and recipes for surviving the holidays with our energy levels high and our waistlines intact.
+I’ve asked the ladies at Prescribe Nutrition to share some of their favorite tips and recipes for surviving the holidays with our energy levels high and our waistlines intact.
 Here are their suggestions:

 Step 1: Plan like it’s your job